elmejdki/Css-challenge/README.md

 ### Prerequisites

-In order to run this project in your machine you need only a web browser in order to open the index.html file, and maybe a code editor if you want to have some fun with the code
+In order to run this project in your machine you need only a web browser to open the index.html file, and maybe a code editor if you want to have some fun with the code

 ## Author